-24-66): https://montgomeryplanning.org/wp-content/uploads/2020/11/20210101-Text-of-the-2020-2024-Growth-and-Infrastructure-Policy-with-Maps.pdf
+24-66): https://montgomeryplanning.org/wp-content/uploads/2020/11/20210101-Text-of-the- 2020-2024-Growth-and-Infrastructure-Policy-with-Maps.pdf

 LATR compliance is not required for developments in the White Flint Policy Area.
 Applicants must agree to participate in the White Flint Special Taxing District for transportation infrastructure improvements in lieu of satisfying the transportation Adequate Public Facility (APF) tests for LATR.
 Similarly, LATR compliance is not required for developments in the White Oak Policy Area.
-Applicants must pay mitigation payments specified by the White Oak Local Area Transportation Improvement Program for transportation infrastructure improvements in lieu of satisfying the transportation APF tests for LATR (see Appendix 4).
+Applicants must pay mitigation payments specified by the White Oak Local Area Transportation Improvement Program for transportation infrastructure improvements in lieu of satisfying the transportation infrastructure improvements in lieu of satisfying the transportation infrastructure improvements in lieu of satisfying the transportation APF tests for LATR (see Appendix 4).